-ABOUT: If you’ve watched any TV at all in the last few years, it’s highly likely that you’ve come across a commercial for E-TRADE.
-Unlike some of its major competitors, E-TRADE is a highly advertised and fairly well known online brokerage, even outside financial circles.
-E-Trade is one of the oldest online brokers, founded in 1982 and offering its services on the very first internet providers including America Online and Compuserve.
+E-Trade, IIf you’ve watched any TV at all in the last few years, it’s highly likely that you’ve come across a commercial for it.
+Unlike some of its major competitors, it is a fairly well known online brokerage, even outside financial circles.
+It is one of the oldest online brokers, founded in 1982 and offering its services on the very first internet providers including America Online and Compuserve.

 Still, with a very in-reach discount model available to traders and a large menu of commission-free ETFs, there are a few ways to keep your costs down.
 And even if you can’t get under standard pricing, the broker’s hands-on tools may be worth it to many investors.

-PLATFORM: E-Trade has three trading platforms, E-trade Web, OptionsHouse and E-Trade Pro, plus two mobile apps.
+E-Trade has three trading platforms, E-trade Web, OptionsHouse and E-Trade Pro, plus two mobile apps.
 E-Trade Web offers free streaming market data, free real-time quotes, live market commentary, analyst research stock screeners and more.
-From the dashboard, you can track your accounts, create watch lists, view streaming market data and make trades, even complex option strategies.
+From the dashboard, you can track your accounts, create watch lists, view streaming market data and make trades, even complex options strategies.

-E-Trade bought the robust trading platform OptionsHouse in 2016, and it’s now fully integrated and available for free to all E-Trade customers.
+E-Trade bought the robust trading platform OptionsHouse in 2016.
+And it’s now fully available for free to all E-Trade customers.
 If you’re eager to trade, rather than buy and hold, then OptionsHouse is for you.

 Their website is easy to navigate and has a great built-in investor education center.
 There’s also the option to reach out to a broker or even open a managed portfolio with a financial advisor if you want to take a more hands-off investment approach.
 All this makes E-TRADE an easy-to-use online trading platform for even the most novice of investors.

-FREE DEMO ACCOUNT: Unfortunately, Etrade does not offer a free demo account.
+Unfortunately, Etrade does not offer a free demo account.

-WITHDRAWAL: If you want to move cash from an E-Trade securities account to an external financial institution, the broker offers several easy methods to do so.
+If you want to move cash from an E-Trade securities account to an external financial institution, the broker offers several easy methods to do so.
 The first, although not the quickest, is the broker’s Transfer Money Service.
 This is simply the government’s ACH transfer system.
 The process takes up to 3 business days.
-There is a convenient online form on the E-Trade website that makes the cash transfer simple.
+There is a convenient online form on their website that makes the cash transfer simple.
 There is no fee at E*Trade to withdraw money using ACH.

 The other choice is to move funds via a wire transfer.
-This method can be used to move funds to a financial institution outside the U.S. The wire can be submitted either electronically or in paper format.
+Traders can use this method to move funds to a financial institution outside the U.S. You can submit the wire either electronically or in paper format.

 E-Trade takes 5 days to release funds for withdrawal after a sale.
 It takes approximately 3 days for funds to show up in your bank account after initiating a withdrawal.